Search Site

 • Significant laryngeal pathology of any type

-Further studies may be ordered to diagnose LPR including barium swallow, EGD, and/or 24 hour pH probe & multichannel intraluminal impedance studies.
+Further studies may be ordered to diagnose LPR including barium swallow, esophagoscopy, and/or 24 hour pH probe & multichannel intraluminal impedance studies.
 These studies attempt to either confirm diagnosis or look for other causes of these symptoms (ie, Zenker's Diverticulum, cricopharyngeal dysfunction, etc).

 How is LPR treated?